-INTJs are well-suited to discover their lost motivation because life is an intellectual journey that they are hardwired to pursue.
-Once INTJs embark on the path to self-discovery, life is never the same.
+INTJs are well-suited to discover their lost motivation because life is an intellectual journey they are hardwired to pursue.
+Once INTJs embark on self-discovery, life is never the same.

-During the 1990s, discovering one’s motivation, reason for living, and finding a purpose driven life was all the rage.
+During the 1990s, discovering one’s motivation, the reason for living, and finding a purpose-driven life was all the rage.

 In the previous decades, authors like Og Mandino, Norman Vincent Peale, and Dale Carnegie galvanized the self-discovery movement that spawned the likes of motivational speakers Tony Robbins, Les Brown, and Willey Jolley.

 These self-actualization gurus produced copious information on how people can find lost motivation.